Raghava3/todoApiusingSpringBoot/README.md

 - Run the TodoapiAppllication class as java application to launch the application

 # todoapi
-Rest API for staffing tracker
+Rest API for todo application